You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 Do I need a prescription to buy oral minoxidil in Canada?

 Yes, you do need a prescription to buy oral minoxidil in Canada.
-You can consult a dermatologist or another qualified medical professional to obtain a prescription.
+Essential Clinic makes getting a prescription simple through our online consultation platform.

 Where can I buy oral minoxidil in Canada?